mosfeq4cm/casson/README.md

     // result: [ [ 4, { p: 'another', q: 'one' } ],
     //           [ 3, { p: 'some', q: 'string' } ] ]

 The `example` directory has the cql and js.
+There are some timeouts to deal with the some of the setup delays.

 Isn't it tempting to think what else is possible.
 Of course, the detailed API should have the answer.
 In case it doesn't, let's use the Wiki to